brianscherner/fly-fishing-journal/research-and-planning-log.md

 * 1:00pm - 3:15pm: Worked on multi-step form validation.
 Decided to take a break and work on 'Update' functionality.

+* 3:15pm - 4:00pm: Worked on refactoring 'Update' functionality to work with multi-step form.

 <!-- NOTES:

 Conditionally render trips by having a toggle feature.